nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/JS_MODULES.md

 Since these were all considered source code, they could all live in the `src` directory and times were good.

 With Browserify, all of your source code is compressed together into a **_single JavaScript file!!_** It's this single, compressed (_a.k.a. compiled_) file that will be linked in your HTML file.
-Your actual source code still exists in the `src` directory, but is not longer going to be requested by the browser.
+Your actual source code still exists in the `src` directory, but is no longer going to be requested by the browser.

-In the sample application you cloned, the four source code files - `src/main.js`, `src/hello.js`, `src/goodbye.js`, and `src/sandwichMaker.js` - are all compiled into the `public/hellogoodbye.js` file.
+In the sample application you cloned, the four source code files - `src/scripts/main.js`, `src/scripts/hello.js`, `src/scripts/goodbye.js`, and `src/scripts/sandwichMaker.js` - are all compiled into the `public/hellogoodbye.js` file.

 If you open `public/index.html`, you will notice only one script component.